Assistant Professor Jobs at University of Florida with Visa Sponsorship

 Which visa types are commonly used for Assistant Professor roles at University of Florida?

 H-1B is the most common visa for Assistant Professors at UF, supported by the university's cap-exempt status.
-J-1 Scholar and TN visas are also used depending on nationality and role structure.
+J-1 visa Scholar and TN visas are also used depending on nationality and role structure.
 For long-term faculty, UF typically initiates EB-1B or EB-2 Green Card sponsorship, often through the PERM labor certification process or a national interest waiver for research-focused roles.

 What qualifications are expected for Assistant Professor positions at University of Florida?